LOYNO Master Plan: Student Life and Ministry

 Loyola's Student Government Association (SGA) has many options to help you pay for professional development while you’re a graduate student, including funding for software, testing, conferences, or travel.
 Students can apply for a testing or a software reimbursement up to $100 per semester.
 Students can also apply for the Richard Franck Research Grant up to $2,000 per semester.
 This research grant helps aid students to further explore their area of studies.
 Students may also apply for a $500 grant, as individuals, to attend conferences.
 In addition to providing funding, SGA serves to be the voice of students on campus while making their Loyola experience as engaging as possible.
 SGA has two Graduate Student Senator positions available.
 To learn more about opportunities, please email us at firstname.lastname@example.org.

 SLM offers numerous campus recreation programs that allow you to live an active lifestyle and improve your personal wellness.
 There are a wide range of sports and fitness programs for students—competitive and non-competitive, organized and informal, group and individual, virtual and in-person.
-You can also get your sweat or swim on at the University Sports Complex.
+You can also get your sweat or swim on at the University Sports Complex, just keep in mind our guidelines for a safe and socially-distanced workout.
+Download the app MemberMe+ from the Apple Store or Google Play to stay up to date with the USC schedule.

-Food insecurity among college students is becoming a national social justice issue on college campuses.
+Food insecurity among college students has become a national social justice issue on college campuses.
 To ensure that our community has equal access to the food that they need to be healthy and productive, Iggy’s Cupboard provides students access to non-perishable food, hygiene items, and other essential items.